gzp79/shine-service-rs/README.md

-# Shared crates for the shone project
+# Shared crates for the shine project

+Some common crates for the shine project:
+- shine-test
+- shine-test-macros
+- shine-macros
+- shine-service

 ## shine-test

 Automatically initializing logging and other handy features for the shine engine tests.